Dig Deeper into Adventure at these Idaho Campgrounds

 Located about 90 miles from Boise and 53 miles northeast of Idaho City, the Graham Bridge Campground lies at the end of a scenic backcountry road that goes over 8,000 feet in elevation at times.

-Graham Bridge is a designated Forest Service campground with four sites with picnic tables, an outhouse, and fire wings located on the North Fork of the Boise River.
+Graham Bridge is a designated Forest Service campground.
+It features four sites with picnic tables, an outhouse, and fire wings on the North Fork of the Boise River.
 There are no fees.
-If you’d like to experience staying in a historic Forest Service building, you can rent the Graham Bridge Guard Station for $35/night.
+Experience staying in a historic Forest Service building.
+Just rent the Graham Bridge Guard Station for $35/night.

 Find more Idaho campgrounds

-You can find more secluded Idaho campgrounds, as well as more developed RV parks with a quick search on Campground Reviews.
-Make trip planning easier with RV Trip Wizard and get RV-safe directions with the RV LIFE App.
+You can find more secluded Idaho campgrounds, as well as more developed RV parks with a quick search on RV LIFE Campgrounds.
+Make trip planning easier with RV LIFE Trip Wizard and get RV-safe directions with the RV LIFE App.